PlaypowerLabs/Oral-Reading-Assessment/README.md

 - Choose the language that you want to practice speaking and click `Show Passage` button.

-- Wait for the speech-to-text engine to load for the selected language and then click `record` button and start reading the passage.
+- Wait for the speech-to-text engine to load for the selected language and then click `Record` button and start reading the passage.

 - Under the results section you can view your transcribed audio and some key metrics for assessing the reading ability like `WER`, `WPM` and `Confidence`.